6 minutes

 9;; #+END_SRC

-Where the header arguments simply ensure that the code and result do not show up in the document, and that the chunk is always evaluated by org-babel.
+Where the header arguments simply ensure that the code and result do not show up in the document, and that the chunk is always evaluated by org-babel

 Ensuring Purity

-Since we want to stick to an external template defined in foo and no other packages we will need to clear the defaults we lovingly set globally for our convenience.
+and no other packages we will need to clear the defaults we lovingly set globally for our convenience.

 1;; #+BEGIN_SRC emacs-lisp :exports none :results none :eval always